mahmudurmahid/individual-full-stack-project/README.md

 ### **Events**

 - **Unregistered Users**: Cannot view upcoming events, book tickets, create events, or see what events they have created
-- **Registered Users**: Have full access to book events and manage their bookings.
+- **Registered Users**: Have full access to book events and manage their bookings if a customer.
 - Event Holders can create, update, and delete events.

 ---